Best places for pictures in Chicago, IL

 Chicago Theater Sign & Alley

 Besides the famous skyline, this picturesque location is another true classic “Chicago” vibe.
 The best time to is early morning to avoid crowds, or stop by the evening after the sun sets.
-The best way to capture the photo is the pose across the street from the sign (by the train station entrances), or in the middle of the street, just be mindful of the traffic!
+The best way to capture the photo is the pose across the street from the sign (by the train station entrances across the street), or in the middle of the street, just be mindful of the traffic!

 Notes: For professional photography, no permit is necessary.